Physical Running in Conformal Gravity and Higher Derivative Scalars: Higher-derivative scalar field

 In this section, we regard the metric as a nondynamical field, which could be seen simply as the source of the energy-momentum tensor.
 The most general quadratic action of a dimensionless scalar field coupled to the metric in four dimensions is

 where $C^2 = C_{\mu\nu\rho\theta}C^{\mu\nu\rho\theta}$ is the square of Weyl's tensor.
 The differential operator ${\cal D}_4$ is written in such a way that it is manifestly self-adjoint.
 In the limit $\lambda_i=0$ the action $S_{\rm hds}[\varphi]$ is shift-invariant, i.e., invariant under $\varphi\to \varphi +c$ for constant $c$, which can be seen easily integrating by parts the first two terms.
-Another relevant limit is $\lambda_i=0$, $\xi_1=2$ and $\xi_2=\frac{2}{3}$, for which ${\cal D}_4$ becomes the Weyl covariant Paneitz-Riegert operator and the action itself becomes conformal invariant \cite{Fradkin:1982xc, Riegert:1984kt, Paneitz}.
-In the conformal limit, the trace of the classical variational energy-momentum tensor of $S_{\rm hds}[\varphi]$ is zero going on-shell with the equations of motion of $\varphi$ (i.e., ${\cal D}_4\varphi=0$), in agreement with the N\"other identities of Weyl symmetry.
+Another relevant limit is $\lambda_i=0$, $\xi_1=2$ and $\xi_2=-\frac{2}{3}$, for which ${\cal D}_4$ becomes the Weyl covariant Paneitz-Riegert operator and the action itself becomes conformal invariant \cite{Fradkin:1982xc, Riegert:1984kt, Paneitz}.
+In the conformal limit, the trace of the classical variational energy-momentum tensor of $S_{\rm hds}[\varphi]$ is zero going on-shell using the equations of motion of $\varphi$ (i.e., ${\cal D}_4\varphi=0$), in agreement with the Noether identities of Weyl symmetry. {In the Sec.~\ref{sect:conformal} we return to the conformal limit and refer to the scalar action in this particular choice of the parameters as $S_{\rm c}[\varphi]$.}

 The effective action in curved space is obtained by integrating $\varphi$ in the path-integral.
 Since $\varphi$ appears quadratically in $S_{\rm hds}[\varphi]$, the effective action depends only on the metric, and at one loop it is